The Psychology of Discounts

 Rebates

 A rebate is an amount that’s returned or refunded to customers after their initial purchase.
-This discount is often used for large-ticket items, the most common form is a mail-in rebate and is often offered by the manufacturer than the retailer.
+This discount is often used for large-ticket items, the most common form is a mail-in rebate which is often offered by the manufacturer rather than the retailer.
 An example of this would be listing a price as, “$349.99 after rebate.”.
 It allows the retailer to advertise the lower rebated price.

 Free Shipping